Tell us a bit about yourself

 Get a lower interest rate – SoFi will refinance your credit card debt to as low as 5.99% so that you can pay your debt off even faster.
 They refinance student loans as well 🙂

 Online surveys – You can get paid for taking surveys online in your spare time.
 Three of the most reputable companies to check out are Survey Junkie, Harris Poll and Opinion Outpost.
-If you sign up for all three then the more survey opportunities you will have.
+If you sign up for all three, then you can make even more money.

 Sell your old textbooks – Do you have old textbooks lying around?
 Turn those into cash with Bookscouter.
 They have people that are looking to buy textbooks and will even give you a label to ship the book for free.